rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 Very common side effects (may affect more than 1 in 10 people):

--  bone, joint, and/or muscle pain which is sometimes severe,
+- bone, joint, and/or muscle pain which is sometimes severe,
--  arm or leg pain (pain in extremity).
+- arm or leg pain (pain in extremity).

 Common side effects (may affect up to 1 in 10 people):

--  painful urination, frequent urination, blood in the urine, inability to hold your urine,
+- painful urination, frequent urination, blood in the urine, inability to hold your urine,
--  upper respiratory tract infection,
+- pain, tingling or numbness that moves down your leg (sciatica),
--  pain, tingling or numbness that moves down your leg (sciatica),
+- upper respiratory tract infection,
--  constipation,
+- constipation,
--  abdominal discomfort,
+- rash,
--  rash,
+- abdominal discomfort,
--  skin condition with itching, redness and/or dryness (eczema),
+- skin condition with itching, redness and/or dryness (eczema),
--  hair loss (alopecia).
+- hair loss (alopecia).

 Uncommon side effects (may affect up to 1 in 100 people):

--  fever, vomiting and abdominal pain or discomfort (diverticulitis),
+- fever, vomiting and abdominal pain or discomfort (diverticulitis),
--  ear infection,
+- rash that may occur on the skin or sores in the mouth (lichenoid drug eruptions).
--  rash that may occur on the skin or sores in the mouth (lichenoid drug eruptions).
+- ear infection,

 Very rare side effects (may affect up to 1 in 10,000 people):

--  allergic reaction that can damage blood vessels mainly in the skin (e.g. purple or brownish-red spots, hives or skin sores) (hypersensitivity vasculitis).
+- allergic reaction that can damage blood vessels mainly in the skin (e.g. purple or brownish-red spots, hives or skin sores) (hypersensitivity vasculitis).

 Not known (frequency cannot be estimated from the available data):

--  talk to your doctor if you have ear pain, discharge from the ear and/or an ear infection.
+- talk to your doctor if you have ear pain, discharge from the ear and/or an ear infection.
 These could be signs of bone damage in the ear.

 ## Reporting of side effects